-Genesis produces a Power Onboarding Webinar series hosted by our cofounder Michael Watkins, best-selling author of The First 90 Days and Master Your Next Move, Professor of Leadership and Organizational Change at IMD Business School, and world-renowned authority on leadership transitions.
-Offered quarterly and attended by professionals in transition as well as HR and talent management leaders, the series covers topics related to onboarding and integrating leaders, teams and organizations.
+Genesis produces a Power Onboarding Webinar series hosted by our cofounder Michael Watkins, best-selling author of The First 90 Days and Master Your Next Move, Professor of Leadership and Organizational Change at IMD Business School, and globally recognized leadership transitions expert.
+Offered quarterly and attended by professionals in transition as well as HR and talent management leaders, the series covers thought leading themes related to onboarding and integrating leaders, teams and organizations.

-The following Power Onboarding Webinar titles are now available on demand.
-Click on the title to watch the 60-minute webinar, then join the discussion, share insights and get valuable feedback from your peers on our First 90 Days Linked In Group.
+Please enjoy the following Power Onboarding Webinar titles on demand.
+Click on the title to watch the 60-minute webinar and then join the discussion, share insights, and get valuable feedback from your peers on our First 90 Days Linked In Group.